pagesource/quality-control/packages/stylint-config/readme.md

-# XT Page Source Eslint Config Package
+# XT Page Source Stylelint Config Package

-### Package to unify ESLint configuration and rules across projects.
+### Package to unify Stylelint configuration and rules across projects.
 No need to install those packages anymore in your projects and maintain them all separately.

 #### To Install package .

 ```
-npm install @xt-pagesource/eslint-config
+npm install @xt-pagesource/stylelint-config

 ```

 #### Configure

-#### Create the file .eslintrc in your app root folder and extend rules. you can also add additional rules as per your desire.
+#### Create the file .stylelintrc in your app root folder and extend rules. you can also add additional rules as per your desire.

 ```
 {

- "extends":["@xt-pagesource/eslint-config"]
+ "extends":["@xt-pagesource/stylelint-config"]

 }